On the Kodaira dimension of base spaces of families of manifolds: Introduction and main results

 When $f_U$ is canonically polarized, Conjecture~\ref{conj:kk} was confirmed by Kebekus and Kov\'acs in \cite{KK08}, assuming that $\dim(X)=2$, in~\cite{KK10}, if $\dim(X)=3$, and as a consequence of \cite{taji16} in full generality.
 The latter result establishes an independent, but closely related, conjecture of Campana; the so-called \emph{Isotriviality Conjecture}.

-Campana's conjecture (Conjecture~\ref{conj:iso}) predicts that once the fibers of $f_U$ are canonically polarized (or more generally have semi-ample canonical bundle, assuming that $f_U$ is polarized with a fixed Hilbert polynomial), then $f_U$ is isotrivial, if $V$ is \emph{special}.
-We refer to Section~\ref{sect:Section5-Future} for more details on the notion of special varieties and various other particular cases where the Isotriviality Conjecture and Conjecture~\ref{conj:kk} can be confirmed.
+Campana's conjecture (Conjecture~\ref{conj:iso}) predicts that once the fibers of $f_U$ are canonically polarized (or more generally have semi-ample canonical bundle, assuming that the family is polarized with a fixed Hilbert polynomial in the sense of Viehweg \cite[Thm.~1.13]{Viehweg95}), then $f_U$ is isotrivial, if $V$ is \emph{special}.
+We refer to Section~\ref{sect:Section5-Future} for more details on the notion of special varieties and various other particular cases where the Isotriviality Conjecture and consequently Conjecture~\ref{conj:kk} can be confirmed, providing further evidence for the importance of the theory of special varieties.
+Briefly, the key point is that whenever one can prove that smooth projective families of fixed Kodaira dimension and admitting good minimal models are isotrivial over special varieties, then the inequality in Conjecture~\ref{conj:kk} is valid for such families.